Posted on

 Heirloom Furniture

-Butler Desk According to the testimonial given to us, this piece remained in the hands of one family in Vermont until just recently.
+Butler desk According to the testimonial given to us, this piece remained in the hands of one family in Vermont until just recently.
 Hopefully it will be kept as the true heirloom of Vermont craftsmanship for years to come.

 Thank you for inviting us into your antique home!